 Dissipation regimes globally

-Figure 5 shows the top two turbulence regimes at each location over the globe and the associated contributions relative to the total dissipation in different seasons.
+The global turbulence regimes are classified based on the dissipation magnitudes of the four sources of turbulent kinetic energy, and at each location they can be ranked in order from first most dominant source to fourth (Table 1).
+Figure 5 maps the top two OSBL turbulence sources at each location over the globe and the associated contributions relative to the total dissipation in different seasons.
 In winter, the GSP turbulence is the most prevalent regime dominating 43% of the global locations (area-weighted value and the same below), especially at low and mid latitudes (Figure 5a).
 The prevalence of the LSP turbulence is slightly weaker (42%), and can be more easily noted at mid and high latitudes, while some locations at low latitudes are controlled by the VBP turbulence (15% of all locations).
 The relative contributions shown in Figure 5e-h indicate that the summation of the top two regimes can explain most of the total dissipation.
 For the top-one regimes, a general latitude dependence of the dominance is observed, which contribute less than 50% at low latitudes but larger than 75% at high latitudes.
 The VBP turbulence becomes more prevalent in the second dominant regime (Figure 5b).
 These kinds of turbulence account for 35% of VBP, 32% of GSP, 29% of LSP, and 4% of AGSP of all locations.
 Overall, taking the top two regimes into account, GSP is the most prevalent regime which occupies 75% of the locations.
 By contrast, it is 71% for LSP and 50% for VBP.
 Moreover, the relative contribution of the GSP turbulence explicitly shows where GSP dominates the OBSL turbulence, such as the western North Pacific Ocean, the Eastern North Atlantic Ocean in winter and the Southern Ocean in both seasons (Figure S9).

-In summer, LSP is the most prevalent regime over the globe except for a few locations with GSP and VBP in the tropical regions.
+In summer, LSP is the most prevalent source over the globe except for a few locations with GSP and VBP in the tropical regions.
 LSP accounts for 85% of all locations, much larger than other regimes (11% for GSP and 4% for VBP).
-This dominance is highlighted more remarkably by the relative contribution shown in Figure 5g, which shows that the contributions are generally above 50% over the globe.
+This dominance is highlighted by the relative contribution shown in Figure 5g, which indicates that the LSP may be responsible for more than 50% of global OSBL turbulence production outside of the tropics.
 For the second dominant regime, it is GSP at high latitudes while VBP at low latitudes (Figure 5d).